Eliav2/react-xarrows/README.md

 #### advanced

-here i will provide some flexibility to the API for some cases that i may not thought of. extendSVGcanvas will extend the svg canvas at all sides. can be usefull if for some reason the arrow(or labels) is cutted though to small svg canvas(should not happen since 1.1.4, if happens please subscribe an issue).
+here i will provide some flexibility to the API for some cases that i may not thought of. extendSVGcanvas will extend the svg canvas at all sides. can be usefull if for some reason the arrow(or labels) is cutted though to small svg canvas(should be used in advanced custom arrows, for example if you used `dx` to move one of the labels and at exceeded the canvas).

 ### default props